fireyoshiqc/stage2017/Gabriel/codegen/readme.txt

 === Currently available operations ===

-- Bias, with the form (bias *data* *fixed-spec*) where *data* is the biases (like for the *data* of a *weights-clause*) and *fixed-spec* is the fixed-point shape of each bias value.
+- Bias, with the form (bias *data* [*fixed-spec* | *bits-spec* | ]) where *data* is the biases (like for the *data* of a *weights-clause*) and the other optional argument behaves like the one for the weights of a fully-connected layer, but with a default of (bits 12).
   This simply adds the input value with one of the bias values (indexed by the current output offset).
 The fixed-point shapes of the input and outputs of this operation are determined automatically based on the previous operation.
 - Sigmoid, with the form (sigmoid *fixed-spec* *step-precision* *bit-precision*). *fixed-spec* is the fixed-point shape of the operation's output value.
 The operation is implemented by sampling a number of positive values and slopes of the sigmoid function below x = 6, and then interpolating between those samples using the real x value. *step-precision* is a number controlling the number of samples (so